pgailinas/dip-ai-image-detection/docs/11_Basic_Fine-Tuning.md

 ## Outputs

-All tuning results are generated within the notebook and may optionally be saved:
+All tuning results are generated within the notebook and saved using **config-controlled paths**:

 * Cross-validation performance summaries
 * Best model configuration